 Help Real People

-Not everything we do is virtual.
-For example, we continue to host the Minnehaha Food Shelf every Tuesday from 10:00 a.m. to 3:00 p.m. to help the food insecure in our neighborhood.
+Not everything we do is virtual, of course.
+For example, we continue to host the Minnehaha Food Shelf every Tuesday from 10:30 a.m. to 3:00 p.m. to help the food insecure in our neighborhood.
 If you need food, come to the church.
 If you want to help, just show up and say, “I want to help.”
 We also have a once-a-month food giveaway on the fourth Saturday of the month.
 We call it MinneHarvest.
 Show up at 7:00 a.m. to help unload the truck or at 9:00 a.m. if you need food.
 Clean-up is at 10:00 a.m. and we’re usually done by 10:30 a.m.

 Everybody is Welcome